Korean shamanism finds new life in modern era

 | INCHEON, SOUTH KOREA

-INCHEON, SOUTH KOREA Colourful flags snapped in the sea breeze as more than a dozen Korean shamans, dressed in bright colours, danced and chanted prayers in front of a huge cow's head stuck to a trident.
+INCHEON, SOUTH KOREA Colorful flags snapped in the sea breeze as more than a dozen Korean shamans, dressed in bright colors, danced and chanted prayers in front of a huge cow's head stuck to a trident.

 The ceremony on a ship was designed to exorcise demons that threaten fishermen and bring good luck to everybody on board.
 The presence of several hundred spectators underlined how the ages-old trance rituals were going strong again, having been shunned as recently as 30 years ago.